exasol/pyexasol/doc/user_guide/exploring_features/advanced_topics/performance.rst

 - 10 Gb private network connections
 - 1 Gb public network connections

-Three different tests were executed for each of the database drivers:
+Three different scenarios were evaluated for each of the database drivers:

 - Fetching **low random** data set using server in the same data center
 - Fetching **high random** data set using server in the same data center
 - Fetching data set using local laptop behind VPN and Wifi network (**slow network**)

-For each of the tests, there were 10 million rows in the test table with mixed data types.
-The bash command ``time`` was used to measure the total roundtrip execution time in seconds.
+For each of the scenarios, there were 10 million rows in the test table with mixed data types.
+The bash command ``time`` was used to measure the total execution duration in seconds.

 Results
 -------